 - Can you add new products to your offering?

 - What does the owner do each day?
+What are the time demands?

 - Are the systems up to date to manage the manufacturing process?

-Despite the fact that we are shifting to a serviced based economy, there will always be certain industries and products that will require domestic manufacturing.
+Even though we are shifting to a serviced based economy, there will always be certain industries and products that will require domestic manufacturing.

 Interested in buying a manufacturing business in NJ?
 Then please call Fred Niemann toll-free today at (855) 376-5291 or email him at firstname.lastname@example.org to schedule a low cost and convenient consultation.